oracle-livelabs/database/datapump-xtts-migration/05-initial-backup-restore/initial-backup-restore.md

 ## Task 1: Start initial backup

-1. Set the environmen to the source database and switch to the script base.
+1. Set the environment to the source database and switch to the script base.

     ```
     <copy>